BASF Catalysts

 Environmental and process catalysts

-BASF Catalysts, a division of BASF Corporation, is the world’s leading supplier of environmental and process catalysts.
+BASF’s Catalysts division is the world’s leading supplier of environmental and process catalysts.
 The group offers exceptional expertise in the development of technologies that protect the air we breathe, produce the fuels that power our world and ensure efficient production of a wide variety of chemicals, plastics, adsorbents and other products.
-Our emission control technologies include cost-effective regulatory compliance solutions for power plants, light duty gasoline and diesel engines, heavy duty diesel engines, motorcycles, small engines, and more.
+Our emission control technologies include cost-effective regulatory compliance solutions for power plants, light-duty gasoline and diesel engines, heavy-duty diesel engines, motorcycles, small engines, and more.

 Union